joegarb/wordpress-terraform/staging/README.md

 # WordPress All-in-One EC2

-WordPress and MySQL on a single EC2 using docker compose, suitable for a dev or staging environment.
-SSL and FTP are also included.
+WordPress and MySQL on a single EC2 using docker compose, suitable for a dev or staging environment only.
+SSL and SFTP are also included.

 ## Terraform setup